 Tygem is a Korean Go server.

-For Tygem, there is now a English client available, namely Tygem Baduk.
+For Tygem, there is an English client available, namely Tygem Baduk.
 Since each Tygem client connects to the same server, you will be able to view and play the same games as you would with the Korean client.
-The client has a native iPad app and currently a Korean only Android app.
+There is an English client app for a iPad and Android.